 We all know very well that computers understand only binary digits 1 and 0.
 Hence, we can communicate with the computers only using 1s and 0s.
 However, it is very difficult for humans to communicate using binary digits.
-These compiler and interpreter programs helps us in communicating with the computer systems.
+These compiler and interpreter programs help us in communicating with the computer systems.

 Difference Between Compiler and Interpreter in Points

 A compiler is a translator program that converts a Source code into an Object code.
-The source code is normally written in a programming language such as C, C++ and it is translated into Binary format which is often known as an Object code.
+The source code is normally written in a programming language such as C, C++ and it is translated into a Binary format which is often known as an Object code.

 A compiler converts the complete source code into object code at once.
 It takes the complete program code as its input.
-This is one of the most important and basic difference between compiler and interpreter.
+This is one of the most important and basic differences between compiler and interpreter.

 A compiler is not memory efficient.
 It takes up the complete source code and stores it in the memory consuming more system memory.

-A compiler normally converts code from high level programming language to low level programming language.
+A compiler normally converts code from high-level programming language to low-level programming language.
 The source code is, therefore, converted to machine code or assembly code which consists of 1 and 0.

 A compiler generates errors and warnings only after the compilation process is completed.
-It is, therefore, difficult to debug and sort out errors in a program since the complete source code needs to be checked unlike an interpreter.
+It is, therefore, difficult to debug and sort out errors in a program since the complete source code needs to be checked, unlike an interpreter.